pauleveritt/tagstr-site/docs/htmlbuilder.md

 ## Starting a fill strategy

 DSLs are going to have rich ideas about filling data into templates.
-It's nice to isolate this part: for testing, for swapping policies, etc.
+It's nice to isolate this "filling" part: for testing, for swapping policies, etc.

 In this step we introduce a fill strategy.
 It doesn't *actually* do any dynamic filling.
 Instead, we just outline how it works.

 We'll go in the order of processing.
 Our `html` tag function is now going to return something that looks like HTML.
-As such, we have an `HTML` protocol, so we can be independent on the implementation.
+As such, we have an `HTML` protocol, so we can be independent with the implementation.
 Here's the implementation we are using: an `HtmlNode`.

 ```{literalinclude} ../src/tagstr_site/examples/htmlbuilder/hb4.py
 :start-after: The start of